stadler/SendPage/README.md

 Troubleshoot
 ------------
-Q: Nothing happens when I click "Send Page..."
+### Nothing happens when I click "Send Page..."

-A: For the extension to work a default mail application ("mailto:" protocol handler) must be registered on your system.
+For the extension to work a default mail application ("mailto:" protocol handler) must be registered on your system.

-Q: The Application does not properly work with WebMail (e.g. GMail or Hotmail)
+### The Application does not properly work with WebMail (e.g. GMail or Hotmail)

-A: Make sure you enable the WebMail option in the Options of the Extension.
+Make sure you enable the WebMail option in the Options of the Extension.

-Q: The mail application window still doesn't open, or only at random times.
+### The mail application window still doesn't open, or only at random times.

-A: You can tune the close timeout in the Options of the Extension in order to give your local mail application a little more time to start.
+You can tune the close timeout in the Options of the Extension in order to give your local mail application a little more time to start.

 Enjoy!